AleksandrMatsko/pg-test-task-2024/README.md

 - `EXECUTOR_PORT` - port to listen
 - `EXECUTOR_CMD_DIR` - path to directory, where files with commands will be stored.

-    File with command will be deleted when the script will be finished or if any error occurred.
+    File with command will be deleted when the script finishes or if any error occurs.

 - `EXECUTOR_DB_CONN_STR` - connection string which has format `postgres://{user}:{password}@{host}:{port}/{dbname}`